japeral/colisionador_releases/README.md

 ```
 -threads xx
 ```
--puzzle parameter: specifies with puzzle bit to collide, lower bits are randomized.
+-puzzle parameter: specifies which puzzle bit to collide, lower bits are randomized.
 If specified to 255, search will target the entire 256bit seach space.
 ```
 -puzzle 255
 ```